frosit/magerun-rewritetoolset/README.md

 We have several segments of commands.

-* analysis : Analyzes the current state of this problem
+* analysis : Analyses the current state of this problem
-* benchmarking : Benchmarks parts related to the problem
+* benchmarking : Benchmarks parts related to the problem to get an indication of impact
-* cleaning : Solves the problem
+* cleaning : Cleans out redundant rewrites
+* Fixing : Permanent fixes
+* Log / url : commands for preserving important urls

 ## Quick Overview

 * rewrites:analysis:totals
 * rewrites:analysis:history
+* rewrites:analysis:top
+* rewrites:benchmark:indexer
-* rewrites:benchmark:index
+* rewrites:benchmark:site-performance
-* rewrites:benchmark:url-resolve
+* rewrites:benchmark:resolve-urls
 * rewrites:clean:disabled
+* rewrites:clean:older-than
 * rewrites:clean:yolo

-These commands are initially stable, more will follow.
+* rewrites:fix:products
+* rewrites:log:parse
+* rewrites:url:csv
+* rewrites:url:visitor
+* rewrites:url:whitelist

+This project is in early development stages and contains experimental commands, refer to the command documentation for usage.
 Fore more in-dept information about commands usage, see the [wiki](https://github.com/frosit/magerun-rewritetoolset/wiki)

 # Contributing

 There are various solutions for this problem and each situation requires a different solution.
-Feel free to contibute.
-Create a PR, follow coding standards and don't let Travis spam my inbox. (i don't mind successfull builds)
+Feel free to contribute in any way.
+Create a PR, follow coding standards and don't let Travis spam my inbox. (i don't mind successful builds)

+# Disclaimer

+This project is an effort to provide some tools to help understand and solve this widespread issue.
+Usage of these commands is at own risk.
+Always backup and test on development setups before executing at production environments.

 # Credits

-Development of these tools was sponsored by [Byte](http://www.byte.nl)
+Development of this toolset was sponsored by [Byte](http://www.byte.nl)